 Russia Job Interview Tips

-Work abroad sounds like an adventure to many people.
-However, a job search in Russia (Russia Federation) requires more than just the obvious Russia CV writing and translation.
+Working abroad sounds like an adventure to many people.
+However, a job search in Russia (Russia Federation) requires more than just the obvious Russia CV with Russia cover letter writing and translation.
 You must pass the Russia job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Russia.

 Do not misjudge the impact a Russia job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.